structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_registration.md

 permalink: /porto_registration/
 ---

-Registration for the meeting will open in January/February 2026 - stay tuned!
+Registration for the meeting will open in February 2026 - (link coming soon)!

+Final decisions on acceptance of abstracts by mid March 2026